Who are the 21st century leaders?

 The premise–stated or unstated–is that there’s a leadership gap today.

 Who can argue against the spectacular failures of leadership in large institutions?
-They range from the White House (whether in the hands of the Democrats or Republicans); to Wall Street and back around to Main Street; in the public, private and not-for-profit sectors (including religious institutions); around the world.
+They range from the White House and Congress (whether in the hands of the Democrats or Republicans); to Wall Street and back around to Main Street; in the public, private and not-for-profit sectors (including religious institutions); around the world.

 It’s often said that these are among the worst of times for leadership… it’s also, arguably, the best of times.

 This list is updated quarterly.
 Please send your suggestions of other inspiring 21st century leaders.

 What is 21st Century Leadership?

 Serve to Lead is a manual for 21st century leadership effectiveness.
 It includes a working definition of 21st century leadership, as well as a comparison between 21st century leadership with 20th century leadership.
 The book offers 21st century leadership principles, linking theory and practice.

 To be sure, many individuals in high leadership positions today are falling far short of the standards demanded by the level of events.
 And yet, many others are achieving unprecedented levels of service in unexpected, non-traditional settings.